+Algebra I

-Algebra I Grades 7 or 8 | full year 1 high school credit
+Grades 7 or 8

-Prerequisite: Math 6 and 7 or Math Honors 7 successfully completed in Grade 6 The Algebra I course is designed to engage students in the applications of advanced math concepts and processes applied to real-world problem-solving situations.
+Prerequisite: Math 6 and 7 or Advanced Math Concepts successfully completed in Grade 6

+This full-year Algebra I course is designed to engage students in the applications of advanced math concepts and processes applied to real-world problem-solving situations.
 The content of this course includes solutions of equations and inequalities, operations with polynomials, factoring, and the study of linear and quadratic equations.
-Problemsolving situations are emphasized.
+Problem-solving situations are emphasized.